 God of love, please look down and see my people through.I believe God is now, was then and always will be.

 With God’s blessing we can make it through eternity.

 Ultimately, Come Sunday is a song for the people, and can be easily adapted to symbolize various social, emotional, or psychological issues.
 The song has been covered by many artists, including Mahalia Jackson.

-The third movement, “Beige,” portrays African Americans from the end of the First World War until the time that the piece was composed – the middle of World War II.
+The third movement, Beige, portrays African Americans from the end of the First World War until the time that the piece was composed: the middle of the Second World War.
 It starts with a raucous intensity that reflects the boisterous spirit of the 1920s.
 In Ellington’s words, the music represents “the common view of the people of Harlem, and the little Harlems around the U.S.A., as just singing, dancing, and responding to the tom-toms.”

 Biography.com Editors.
 “Duke Ellington: 1899-1974” Biography.com.
 April 2, 2014, https://www.biography.com/musician/duke-ellington